spryker/spryker-docs/docs/about/all/support/using-the-support-portal.md

 ## Prerequisites

-You should have a customer account provisioned for you.
+* You should have a customer account provisioned for you.
 If you don't, request one using this [form](https://www.surveymonkey.com/r/XYK5R26).
-You can log in to the [support portal](https://support.spryker.com) by using the login button on the top right.
+* Log in at the [support portal](https://support.spryker.com).

 ## Create new cases